Ezku/equanimous-tribble/content/2-theoretical-framework/3-activity-theory.md

 ### Principles of activity theory

+Activity theory distinguishes different activities by their objects. \citep{kerosuo2010promoting} The object of an activity is the reason the activity exists; without the object of work the activity would cease. \citep{engestrom2000activity} An activity system may be seen as a sensemaking device where the "raw" object is, as the outcome of a process, transformed into another, collectively understood object. \citep{engestrom2001expansive}

 \citep{engestrom2001expansive}:

 1. Prime unit of analysis: an activity system seen in its relations to other activity systems